-The majority of the federal revenues received by the District are apportioned to the general fund.
-The special education programs are apportioned to the cooperative fund.
+The majority of the federal revenues received by the District are apportioned to the General fund.
+The District maintains a separate child nutrition fund and the federal revenues received for the child nutrition programs are apportioned there.

 Non-Revenue Receipts - Non-revenue receipts represent receipts deposited into a fund that are not new revenues to the District, but the return of assets.